LakeMLB: Data Lake Machine Learning Benchmark

-Despite the growing importance of data lakes for machine learning, there exist very few standardized benchmarks that target the \emph{model learning} stage in data lake settings.
-Existing data lake benchmarks, such as LakeBench~\cite{srinivas2023lakebench,deng2024lakebench}, predominantly focus on table discovery.
-On the other hand, traditional tabular learning benchmarks (e.g., UCI Machine Learning Repository~\cite{asuncion2007uci} and OpenML Benchmarking Suites~\cite{bischl2openml}) are confined to single-table tasks.
-Even recent multi-table benchmarks, such as RelBench~\cite{robinson2024relbench} and SJTUTables~\cite{li2024rllm}, are largely designed for conventional relational database settings and fail to fully capture the heterogeneity and flexible data integration patterns inherent in modern data lake environments.
+Despite the growing adoption of data lakes for AI, standardized benchmarks for evaluating the \emph{model learning} stage remain largely absent.
+Existing data lake benchmarks, such as LakeBench~\cite{srinivas2023lakebench,deng2024lakebench}, primarily focus on table discovery rather than downstream learning.
+Meanwhile, traditional tabular learning benchmarks, such as the UCI Machine Learning Repository~\cite{asuncion2007uci} and OpenML Benchmarking Suites~\cite{bischl2openml}, are limited to single-table tasks.
+Although recent multi-table benchmarks, including RelBench~\cite{robinson2024relbench} and SJTUTables~\cite{li2024rllm}, consider relational data, they are designed for conventional database settings and do not capture the heterogeneous data organization and flexible integration patterns characteristic of modern data lakes.